Lemon Drop Shot Recipe

 Lemon drops shots from above

-Can I Make this Lemon Drop Recipe Ahead of time?
+Can I Make These Ahead of time?

 You want to make sure the ingredients are thoroughly mixed and chilled before serving.